btcpayserver/btcpayserver-doc/docs/UseCase.md

 ## Developers

-BTCPay Server community is amiable and open-minded. **Developers** can not only learn a lot and get their name out by working on an open-source project, but also participate in transforming the payment processing business.
+By deploying an instance, developers get a full tech stack to develop on top of Bitcoin.
+They can build things using the [Greenfield API](API/Greenfield/v1/) or build free or premium plugins for BTCPay users.
+Since BTCPay is an open-source organization, they can also get involved and [contribute](/Contribute.md) and help us improve the software.

-## Local Communities
+## Local communities

-Admin running a BTCPay Server instance, can enable registration for other users and become a [third-party payment processor](/Deployment/ThirdPartyHosting.md) for family members, friends or their local community.
+People self-hosting a BTCPay Server instance, can enable registration for other users and become a [third-party host](/Deployment/ThirdPartyHosting.md) for family, friends or their local community allowing them to accept Bitcoin by piggy-backing on the host's instance.
+This allows motivated community members to onboard local communities and fuel hyperbitcoinization locally.

-This means that admin allows other people to register and use their instance, while the payments remain non-custodial.

-Take a look at the list of [third-party hosts](/Deployment/ThirdPartyHosting.md).

 [![BTCPay Server for local communities](https://img.youtube.com/vi/9n81qnzlPf8/mqdefault.jpg)](https://www.youtube.com/watch?v=9n81qnzlPf8 "BTCPay Server for local communities")

-## Cryptocurrency Exchanges
+## Cryptocurrency exchanges

-The [number of merchants](https://directory.btcpayserver.org) using BTCPay Server grows each day, and cryptocurrency exchanges could benefit from it by developing integration with BTCPay and allow instant conversion of cryptocurrency payments into local fiat currencies.
+The [number of merchants](https://directory.btcpayserver.org) using BTCPay Server grows each day, and cryptocurrency exchanges could benefit from it by developing integrations with BTCPay and allow offer instant conversion of payments into local fiat currencies.

-Being an open-sourced project, BTCPay Server doesn't have the power to impose anything on exchanges, meaning that any of them could build on top of it, regardless of their size or the country they operate.

-## Hosting Providers
+## Hosting providers

 Hosting providers can (and some already have) create easy 1-click BTCPay deployment solutions for their customers.
 With the growing interest in BTCPay Server, hosting companies can tap into this source of new customers and make money by hosting easily-deployable BTCPay instances for merchants.